|

 Van lay motionless, listened to the night buzzing with the sound of a certain

 machine.
 He knew he could not sleep.
+One

+sly.
 Full of anxiety about how he looked at the moment, he tried to recover

 himself, looking at Trang and smiling bashfully, as being taken on the hop